glomukabwa/glomukabwa/README.md

 # Hi there, I'm Gloria Mukabwa 👋

 A brief, 2-3 sentence introduction about who you are, what you are passionate about, and what kind of problems you enjoy solving.
 Speak to your unique engineering interests here.

-- 🔭 **Current Focus:** What are you actively working on or building right now? (e.g., a specific project, thesis, or application)
+I am a Software Developer that is passionate about making life easier using code.

+- 🔭 **Current Focus:** Currently, I am working on a farm management system that can eliminated the use of keeping records through paper and provide a centralized system of management

-- 🌱 **Learning & Exploration:** What concepts, frameworks, or languages are you currently diving into?
+- 🌱 **Learning & Exploration:** I am currently working on my mastery of the use of PHP as a backend language

-- ⚡ **Core Interests:** What domains excite you most? (e.g., Data Science, Embedded Systems, Mobile Apps, Cybersecurity, Cloud Infrastructure)
+- ⚡ **Core Interests:** TMobile Applications, Web Applications

 ---